quicwg/base-drafts/draft-ietf-quic-http.md

 a server push by Push ID (see {{frame-push-promise}}), encoded as a variable-length integer.

-When a server receives this frame, it aborts sending the response for the identified server push.
-If the server has not yet started to send the server push, it can use the receipt of a CANCEL_PUSH frame to avoid opening a push stream.
-If the push stream has been opened by the server, the server SHOULD abruptly terminate that stream.
+When a client sends CANCEL_PUSH, it is indicating that it does not wish to receive the promised resource.
+The server SHOULD abort sending the resource, but the mechanism to do so depends on the state of the corresponding push stream.
+If the server has not yet created a push stream, it does not create one.
+If the push stream is open, the server SHOULD abruptly terminate that stream.
+If the push stream has already ended, the server MAY still abruptly terminate the stream or MAY take no action.

-A server can send the CANCEL_PUSH frame to indicate that it will not be fulfilling a promise prior to creation of a push stream.
-Once the push stream has been created, sending CANCEL_PUSH has no effect on the state of the push stream.
-The server SHOULD abruptly terminate the push stream instead.
+When a server sends CANCEL_PUSH, it is indicating that it will not be fulfilling a promise and has not created a push stream.
+The client should not expect the corresponding promise to be fulfilled.

+Sending CANCEL_PUSH has no direct effect on the state of existing push streams.
+A server SHOULD NOT send a CANCEL_PUSH when it has already created a corresponding push stream, and a client SHOULD NOT send a CANCEL_PUSH when it has already received a corresponding push stream.

 A CANCEL_PUSH frame is sent on the control stream.
 Receiving a CANCEL_PUSH frame on a stream other than the control stream MUST be treated as a connection